 For organizations looking to reduce patient risk and improve the overall quality of care, participation in a Patient Safety Organization can be beneficial.
 To learn more about PSOs and how to join, click here for a full list of federally-listed PSO’s .

-Implementing patient safety technology is a critical component of an effective patient safety initiative.
+Implementing an incident reporting software is a critical component of an effective patient safety initiative.
 With Performance Health Partner’s Solutions, healthcare organizations can report, track, and learn from patient safety incidents.
 To learn more, visit https://www.performancehealthus.com/patient-safety or request a demo here.